All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Taste preferences: A small percentage of patients notice that very sweet or very greasy foods are less appealing than before

-If you are not noticing any of these yet, that is also within the range of normal at 0.25 mg.
+If you aren't noticing any of these yet, that's also within the range of normal at 0.25 mg.
 Individual sensitivity to GLP-1 activation varies widely.

 Side Effects Update at Week 2

-Week 2 is generally easier than week 1 in terms of side effects.
+Week 2 is generally easier than week 1 for side effects.
 Your body has had a full week to adjust to GLP-1 receptor stimulation.

 • Nausea: If you had it in week 1, it has likely resolved or become very mild.
 Persistent nausea beyond week 2 at 0.25 mg is uncommon